 Making Sure It's Fungus

-Fungal infections aren't the only conditions that can cause discolored, thick, brittle, or crumbly toenails.
+Fungal infections aren't the only conditions that can cause discolored, white, thick, brittle, or crumbly toenails.
 We'll verify the presence of a fungal infection with a visual inspection, and send part of your toenail off to a laboratory for testing and confirmation if your diagnosis is in question.

 Treating Fungal Toenails in North Seattle

 Foot and Ankle Center of Lake City offers a variety of fungal nail treatments to meet your needs, budget, and lifestyle, including topical and oral medications, and FDA-approved PinPointe FootLaser™ therapy.
 While topical medications are less effective and oral medications have the potential for concerning side effects, PinPoint FootLaser™ treatment is painless, has no known side effects, and boasts a success rate as high as 70 percent and new, clear nail growth in as little as three months.
 Additionally, treatment sessions take just 30 minutes, toenails can be re-treated at three-month intervals without systemic side effects.

 Our Comprehensive Laser Treatment Program Including Tolcylen Has An 80%-90% Success Rate

 Developed to give you the best chance of successfully eliminating toenail fungus, our comprehensive laser treatment program has an 80%-90% success rate and includes:

 - Three laser treatments.

 - Use of a Shoe Zap Ultraviolet Shoe Sanitizer to sterilize your shoes during treatment.

 - Topical medications to use on the infected toenails and surrounding skin.
 We use Tolcylen products for this step in the process.
-These products not only reduce fungus on the skin and nails but improve the appearance of nails in a few week's time.
+These products not only reduce fungus on the skin and nails but also improve the appearance of nails in a few week's time.